rasimul07/SDD_Client_App/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.
-# SDD_Client_App

-# 🚀 Project Title
+# 🚀 AI SKINIFI : Skin disease detection and classificaition using machine learining and mobile app

-Welcome to the **Project Title** repository!
-This project is designed to provide an elegant solution for [your project's purpose].
+Welcome to the **AI SKINIFI** repository!
+This project is designed to provide an elegant solution for [AI skin disease solution].
 Feel free to explore and contribute to the project.

 ## 🌟 Features

-- Feature 1: scan image
+- Feature 1: Account management
-- Feature 2:
+- Feature 2: Able to scan image
-- Feature 3:
+- Feature 3: result of scan image

 ## 📦 Installation